arielmission-space/PAOS/docs/source/user/saving/index.rst

 Save output
 ----------------------------

-The base saving method, :func:`~paos.paos_saveoutput.save_output`, receives as input the POP simulation output dictionary, a hdf5 file name and the keys to store at each surface and saves the dictionary along with the `PAOS` package information to the hdf5 output file.
+The base saving method, :func:`~paos.core.saveOutput.save_output`, receives as input the POP simulation output dictionary, a hdf5 file name and the keys to store at each surface and saves the dictionary along with the `PAOS` package information to the hdf5 output file.
 If indicated, this function overwrites a previously saved file.